 The water quality of Mullett Lake, located in northern Cheboygan County, Michigan, has been monitored for several decades, but little data exists for tributaries flowing into Mullett Lake.
-At the request of the Mullett Lake Area Preservation Society, the Tip of the Mitt Watershed Council monitored water quality in the Cheboygan River, Indian River, Little Sturgeon River, Pigeon River, and Mullett Creek two times per year in 2005 and 2006.
+At the request of the Mullett Lake Area Preservation Society, the Tip of the Mitt Watershed Council monitored water quality in the Cheboygan River, Indian River, Little Sturgeon River, Pigeon River, and Mullett Creek two times per year from 2005 to 2007.
 Water samples were collected for bacteriological and chemical analyses, physical water quality parameters were measured, and discharge data collected on the tributaries in the spring and fall of each year.
 Parameters monitored include: dissolved oxygen, pH, conductivity, temperature, total phosphorus, orthophosphates, total nitrogen, nitrate-nitrogen, chloride, fecal coliform bacteria and E. coli bacteria.
 Using chemical constituent concentrations and discharge data, pollutant loadings and relative percentage contributions were calculated for Indian River, Pigeon River, and Mullett Creek.
-Calculated pollutant loads were used to estimate nutrient load contributions from non-monitored watershed areas and combined with Cheboygan River load data to calculate a nutrient budget.
-There is strong evidence that nutrient and bacteriological contamination are occurring in the upper Mullett Creek watershed, probably a result of agricultural activity.
-Despite flowing through an urban area, this study did not expose serious water quality problems in the Indian River.
-Surprisingly, relatively high nutrient loads and bacteria levels were documented in the Pigeon River, indicating there may be water quality issues in its watershed.
+Tributary pollutant loads were used to estimate nutrient load contributions from non-monitored watershed areas and combined with Cheboygan River load data to develop a nutrient budget.
+There is strong evidence that nutrient and bacteriological contamination are occurring in the upper Mullett Creek watershed; probably a result of agricultural activity.
+Despite flowing through an urban area, this study did not detect any water quality problems in the Indian River.
+Surprisingly, relatively high nutrient loads and bacteria levels were documented in the Pigeon River, which may be due to natural or human factors in its watershed.
 Results of this study make clear the need to adopt agricultural best management practices to protect and improve stream water quality, particularly in the Mullett Creek watershed.
 Groundwater nitrate concentrations in the Mullett Creek watershed should be monitored to safeguard public health.
 Beaver activity in Mullett Creek should be investigated to determine impacts and control options.
 Stormwater should be monitored to further assess urban impacts on the water quality of the Indian River.
-Encouraging good riparian property management practices, throughout the watershed will benefit the water quality of Mullet Lake and its tributaries.
-Additional monitoring is necessary to collect a more representative and comprehensive data set to improve the reliability of the nutrient budget and determine water quality impacts from inlet streams that have not been monitored.
-Modification of field data collection methods and acquisition of more suitable monitoring equipment would provide greater quality assurance during future monitoring efforts.
+Encouraging good riparian property management practices throughout the watershed will benefit the water quality of Mullet Lake and its tributaries.
+Additional monitoring would provide a more representative and comprehensive data set to improve the reliability of the nutrient budget and determine water quality impacts from inlet streams that have not been monitored.